 There are a lot of conditions and exceptions when it comes to exempt property in a Nevada bankruptcy.
 It's no simple task keeping track of it all, and an untrained eye might miss an important exemption.
 The possibility of losing property that could potentially have been exempt is reason enough to discuss your circumstances with a Nevada bankruptcy attorney.

-Attorney Rory Vohwinkel has a wealth of experience representing debtors in Nevada bankruptcy proceedings.
+Las Vegas attorney Rory Vohwinkel has a wealth of experience representing debtors in Nevada bankruptcy proceedings.
 To discuss your options for getting the financial fresh start you need, contact Vohwinkel Law today at 702-735-1500 to schedule your free consultation.